turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 Chances are good that you have come across information that references `The stack`, `The call stack`, or the `Execution Call Stack`.
 A [call stack](https://developer.mozilla.org/en-US/docs/Glossary/Call_stack) is a way for the JavaScript interpreter to keep track of its place (its current execution context) in a script that calls multiple functions — what function is currently being run, what functions are called from within that function and should be called next, etc.

 A stack is a fundamental data structure in Computer Science that follows "First-In-Last-Out" (FILO) semantics.
 Any time a new function is invoked (and a new execution context is created) this execution context is pushed to the stack.
-Once a function has returned, the call is popped off the stack:
+Once a function has returned, the call is popped off the stack.
+The stack is used to determine in what order the code runs.
+Let's look at this example:

 ```js
 function buildLaser () {